Outputs of Generative Diffusion Models are Often Unattributable

 Results

-If the counterfactual landscape consists of samples that are all similar to the generated sample, then we must conclude that no training sample contributed significantly to the generation of that sample.
-We operationalize this notion of diminished attributability by defining the counterfactual radius: the largest possible distance between a generated sample and a counterfactual sample.
-Another way of understanding the counterfactual radius is that there exists no counterfactual sample that lies outside the ball surrounding the original sample whose radius is the counterfactual radius.
+If the counterfactual universe consists of samples that are all similar to the generated sample, then we must conclude that no training sample contributed significantly to the generation of that sample.
+We operationalize this notion of attribution decay by defining the counterfactual radius: the largest possible distance between a factual sample and a counterfactual sample.
+We can alternatively define the counterfactual radius as the radius of the smallest ball centered at the factual sample that contains the entire counterfactual universe.
 A low counterfactual radius corresponds with low attributability.

-We compute the counterfactual radius of generated samples for 23 different models that were trained on varying datasets, and find that there is a strong negative relationship between the training set size and the counterfactual radius.
+We compute the counterfactual radius of generated samples for 24 different models that were trained on varying datasets, and find that there is a clear negative relationship between the training set size and the counterfactual radius.

 Figure 4.
 The counterfactual radius is negatively correlated with the training data size.
 Given a model, we plot the training set size on the x-axis.
-We plot the geometric mean of the counterfactual radii of the samples generated by the model on the y-axis.
-Hover over a point to expand it into a box and strip plot of the individual samples before their geomteric means were taken (note that the x coordinate of the strip plot points are meaningless) and to see the size of the samples' counterfactual landscape and the dataset that was used to train it.
-The size of the counterfactual landscape does not always match the training set size, since for some datasets we remove multiple samples at once (for example, for CelebA datasets we remove all samples that correspond to a single individual at once).
+We plot the arithmetic mean of the counterfactual radii of the samples generated by the model on the y-axis.
+Hover over a point to expand it into a box and strip plot of the individual samples*Note that variations in x coordinates in strip plots are meaningless and to see the size of the samples' counterfactual universe and the dataset that was used to train it.
+The size of the counterfactual universe does not always match the training set size, since for some datasets we remove multiple samples at once (for example, for CelebA datasets we remove all samples that correspond to a single individual at once).
 Counterfactual radii are measured in Euclidean distance, and all images were scaled to 256-by-256 and 3 channels to ensure consistency between datasets.

 Samples can be Unattributable